King County Zoning Changes & DecisionsDelivered Same-Day

 in the Seattle Market

-Last month, 225 zoning insights were flagged across King County.
-Rezoning votes, variance requests, PUD approvals - each one a potential deal or threat to your portfolio.
+ZoneWire has flagged 328 zoning insights across King County to date.
+Of the 14 land-use board decisions we analyzed over the last 24 months, 83% were approved.
+Rezoning votes, variance requests, PUD approvals, each one a potential deal or threat to your portfolio.
 How many did you catch?

 King County Council, Seattle City Council, and the Seattle Planning Commission handle the bulk of zoning decisions in the metro.
 MHA (Mandatory Housing Affordability) requirements attach to most upzones, requiring developers to include affordable units or pay into a housing fund.
 Rezoning activity concentrates near light rail stations along the 1 Line, particularly in Capitol Hill, the University District, and Rainier Valley.
 Bellevue, Redmond, and Kirkland on the East Side generate substantial commercial and residential entitlement filings tied to tech campus expansion.
 Design review and master use permit applications serve as early indicators of project location and scale.